 The Cost of Living is Low

 What’s the point of planning to move abroad to earn all of that money if it costs the earth when you spend it?
-Unlike other great cities like London, New York or Sydney, Beijing has a very low cost of living.
+Unlike other great cities like London, New York or Sydney, the cost of living in Beijing is very low.

 Take a taxi pretty much anywhere within your district and rarely pay more than 100RMB.
 That’s a huge fare too, you’re likely to usually pay between 30 to 60RMB for a comfortable and safe journey with the city’s official taxis.